What Does The Full Faith And Credit Clause Do

 The Full Faith and Credit Clause operates through a multi-step process:

 1. Authentication: The initial step requires that the public act, record, or judicial proceeding is properly authenticated.
-This means that it must be proven genuine and valid under the laws of the state where it originated.
+So in practice, it must be proven genuine and valid under the laws of the state where it originated.

 2. Recognition: Once authenticated, the other states must recognize the validity of the act, record, or proceeding.
 This recognition is not absolute, as there are certain exceptions (discussed later).